department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/fsgli.md

   </li>
 </ol>

-Your Servicemember can log in with their CAC or DS Logon using Internet Explorer as soon as they receive notice that they can start using SOES.
+Your service member can log in with their CAC or DS Logon using Internet Explorer as soon as they receive notice that they can start using SOES.

-**If your Servicemember’s branch of service hasn’t yet started using SOES,** fill out the Spouse Coverage Election and Certificate and have your Servicemember turn it in to the personnel office for their unit. <br>
+**If your service member is part of the Public Health Service,** you’ll need to fill out the Spouse Coverage Election and Certificate (SGLV 8286A) and have your service member turn it in to their unit's personnel officer. <br>
 [Download the Spouse Coverage Election and Certificate](https://www.benefits.va.gov/INSURANCE/forms/SGLV_8286A_ed2017-10.PDF).

 <br>

-### How much will my Servicemember pay for spousal coverage—and how do the premium payments work?
+## How much will my service member pay for spousal coverage—and how do the premium payments work?

-Your Servicemember will pay a premium for your coverage, which will increase as you age.
+Your service member will pay a premium for your coverage, which will increase as you age.
 Choose your age below to view current spousal coverage monthly premium rates based on the amount of insurance coverage you want.

 <ul class="usa-accordion" aria-multiselectable="true">
 <li>